msacco8/Forta-Bots-Challenges/Forta-Bots-Challenge-2/README.md

   - Severity is always set to "low"
   - Type is always set to "info"
   - Metadata
     - "sender": address of first participant
     - "recipient": address of second participant
+    - "token0": first token's symbol
+    - "token1": second token's symbol
     - "amount0": amount swapped by first participant
     - "amount1": amount swapped by second participant
+    - "fee": the pool's fee in hundredths of a bip, i.e. 1e-6
     - "sqrtPriceX96": square root of price ratio
     - "liquidity": liquidity at time of swap,
     - "tick": tick that swap occurred in
     - "pool": address of the pool

 ## Test Data